mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 <!-- The next section deals with inclusive pedagogy but Florian and BH make a distinction with other similar terms does this need to be explored?  -->

 One emerging principle of inclusive pedagogy is to move away from a view that most students learn well and that others need particular support particular, adapted approaches.
 Indeed if you include wider understandings of neurodiversity and cultural and language diversity then planning alternative activities or learning pathways for all learners with particular needs could quickly become so time-consuming and complex that it would be unsustainable.
 Instead, we should design learning experiences so that all learners can choose their own learning tasks (and thus levels of challenge), are supported to reflect via self-assessment and bring their own experience and cultural understandings into their work.
+These principles - among others - are presented in a framework called Universal Design for Learning (UDL) which is covered in the final section of this chapter.

 <!-- Make the above paragraph clearer - perhaps find citation -->

-These design choice among others are presented in a framework called Universal Design for Learning which embodies this inclusive approach.
-How UDL can be applied in a computing context is covered in the final section of this chapter.
+<!-- (Good citation or example needed?)
+- first part of inclusion is here
 However, many of the principles of the UDL framework will be  ones that experienced teachers have already adopted based on their intuition and experience.
 One key approach is that of introducing concepts by starting with examples that are physical and familiar and then drawing out the more abstract ideas that can be applied in other areas.

-<!-- (Good citation or example needed?)
-- first part of inclusion is here
 - then a section on UDL Later
 - finally Conclusion makes claims to favour leading without concepts - concrete fading -->